A Direct PLUS Loan is a type of unsubsidized federal student loan for graduate students or parents of a dependent undergraduate student.

 Both parent and child must be U.S. citizens or eligible noncitizens and meet the eligibility requirements for federal student aid.

 Some borrowers with credit issues may still be able to qualify if they meet certain additional eligibility requirements, such as having an endorser on the loan.
-Another option is to document if there are extenuating circumstances related to the adverse credit history.
+Another option is to file an appeal and provide documentation of extenuating circumstances related to the adverse credit history.

 Eligibility for Federal Grad PLUS Loans